by Brian McCombie - Thursday, August 5, 2021

-Technically speaking, Churchbourne, Director of the Hunters’ Leadership Forum, is not an FWC hunter safety instructor.
+Technically speaking, Churchbourne, fundraising director of the Hunters’ Leadership Forum, is not an FWC hunter safety instructor.
 So, then … why the award?

 “We honored Peter Churchbourne with the Florida FWC Hunter Safety Instructor of the year because his support of our hunter safety program is unmatched,” said Bill Cline, FWC's hunter safety and public shooting ranges section leader.
 “During a time when distance learning was the only option for new hunters, the free NRA online hunter safety course he helped develop allowed Florida to continue meeting the demand for high-quality instruction.”